Fatsia japonica (Japanese Aralia) Care Indoors, Propagation, Common Problems & Fixes

 Fatsia japonica, Japanese Aralia

-Japanese Aralia (Fatsia japonica) problems are yellow leaves, leaf drop, shrivelled leaves, pests and diseases among others.
+Fatsia japonica (Japanese Aralia) problems indoors are brown leaves, yellow leaves, drooping leaves, leggy growth, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Pests

-Common pests in Fatsia japonica are mealy bugs, scales, aphids and whiteflies.
+Common pests in Japanese Aralia are mealy bugs, scales, aphids and whiteflies.
 Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.
+Regularly check the undersides of leaves for pests and wipe them clean.

 Pale and spotted leaves